sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 never exceed ``0x0108``; in particular, it will not match ``0xfffd``.

-A deterministic approach for computing ``C`` is essential since Botan does not store the signatures created by upper HSS tree layers in the HSS/LMS private key.
-Instead, it recomputes the intermediate LMS signatures for each new HSS/LMS signature.
+A deterministic approach for computing ``C`` is essential since Botan does not store the signatures created by upper HSS tree layers in the HSS private key.
+Instead, it recomputes the intermediate LMS signatures for each new HSS signature.
 If ``C`` were not deterministic, we would create two different signatures with the same (upper tree's) leaf.
 That would compromise the scheme's security.